sumanjs/suman/README.md

 * ability to store past test reports (backdata) and view test results chronologically with browser to look at trends
 * hooks behave just like in Mocha
 * syntax and structure is borrowed directly from Mocha so that conversion is as easy as possible
-* command line tools and better grep facilities than predecessors
+* solid command line tools and better grep facilities than predecessors
 * => prefer standard core assert Node module (unopinionated assertions)

-* Suman is designed to be used specifically for integration and system testing, using a BDD interface
+* Suman is designed to be used specifically for integration and system testing of backend facilities, using a BDD interface
 * Suman is designed for powerful and full-featured testing of integrated and asynchronous networked systems
 * the rules for the before/after/beforeEach/afterEach hooks are identical to the rules with Mocha
 * skip/only also work like Mocha

 ### => We can say with some confidence that Suman is the most powerful test framework for serverside JavaScript on planet Earth,
- because it gives the developer total control and access to a very large set of features.
+ because it gives the developer total control and access to a very large set of features, with the explicit goal of being bug-free first, full-featured second.

 ### Important aside - How is Suman better than AVA?